nodrogluap/tamor/config/README.md

 Cases from the same cohort will be outputted into the same output folder, for organizational purposes.

 A Subject must have at least one normal/germline sample.
+We may expand to support tumor-only analysis in the future.

 A Subject can have one or more tumor samples (e.g. primary and refractory).
 Each tumor must have a DNA sample, and optionally an RNA sample.